epfl-lara/leon/README.md

 - _unmanaged_ - This is the directory used by the build system to find unmanated dependencies.
 You usually need to manually add files to this directory.

-- _lib-bin_ and _lib64-bin_ - Contains some binary dependencies for the system that have been build for different plattform/OS.
+- _lib-bin_  - Contains some binary dependencies for the system that have been build for different plattform/OS.

 ### Troubleshooting